saptarshibasu/kafka-study/README.md

 ### Delivery Symantics

+* Kafka supports
+  * At most once — Messages may be lost but are never redelivered.
+  * At least once — Messages are never lost but may be redelivered.
+  * Exactly once — this is what people actually want, each message is delivered once and only once.
 * **Idempotence** - `enable.idempotence`
   * Each producer will be assigned a PID by the broker

 ## Kafka Producers

+* `KafkaProducer<K,V>` is thread safe and sharing a single producer instance across threads will generally be faster than having multiple instances
+* The `send()` method is asynchronous.
+When called it adds the record to a buffer of pending record sends and immediately returns
+* The producer maintains buffers of unsent records for each partition.
+These buffers are of a size specified by the `batch.size config`
+* If the buffer is full or metadat is not available, the `send()` method blocks for `max.block.ms` and throws a `TimeoutException` after that
+* **Message Reliability (Typical Scenario)**
+  * **Producer Config**
+    ```
+    # Producers won't get acknowledgement until all the in-sync replicas are updated
+    acks = all

+    # Default value.
+With idempotence enabled, there is no risk of duplicates
+    retries = Integer.MAX_VALUE

+    # To get exacly once delivery symantic
+    enable.idempotence = true

+    # Default value.
+With idempotence enabled, there won't be any duplicate and it cannot be more than 5
+    max.in.flight.requests.per.connection = 5

+    # Default value.
+Should be >= request.timeout.ms and linger.ms.
+An upper bound on the time to report success or failure after a call to send()
+    # Retries will stop after this duration
+    delivery.timeout.ms = 120000
+    ```
+    **Broker / Topic Config**
+    ```
+    default.replication.factor = 3

+    # Consumers won't get message until the message is committed i.e. all in-sync replicas are updated
+    min.insync.replicas = 2
+    ```
+* **Mandatory Parameters**
+  * `key.serializer`
+  * `value.serializer`
+  * `bootstrap.servers`

 * `acks=0`
   * The producer will not wait for reply from the broker